 While cast iron is immensely strong and durable, not caring for it properly will result in the seasoning coming off, and not washing and drying properly can lead to rust and corrosion.
 To keep your cast-iron skillet in top shape, here are a few simple tips.

-- Wash your skillet immediately after use.
 Using just water and cloth or a non-steel scourer, wipe the skillet clean and rinse.
 Then, once completely dry, you add another light layer of oil to maintain the seasoning.
-Scouring with steel wool can remove the seasoning layer and expose the metal to water, causing rust.
-Prevent rust with these steps.

-- Don’t submerge your skillet completely in water.
 Never leave your skillet in the water.
-This can lead to rust, and corrosion-it only needs to be wiped to clean it.
+This can lead to rust and corrosion-it only needs to be wiped to clean it.

-- Store your skillet in a dry cupboard.
 Once the skillet is dry and oiled, store or hang it in a dry cupboard or where there is good airflow.
-Remember that moisture is the enemy of cast iron, so the oiling after use, proper drying, and storage in a dry area will extend the life of your cast-iron skillet.
-How to store cast iron.
+Remember that moisture is the enemy of cast iron, so oiling after use, proper drying, and storage in a dry area will extend the life of your cast-iron skillet.
+Learn how to store cast iron correctly for rust-free cookware.

-- Don’t use metal cleaning tools.
 Once the skillet has cooled enough to handle it safely, use a plastic brush or scrubber to wash it.
-Most food stuck to the bottom will come off without too much effort due to the non-stick surface.
+Most foods stuck to the bottom will come off without too much effort due to the non-stick surface.
 If you need to scrape a little off, use a plastic or wooden implement to do that.
 At the same time, you could use a steel one, but it’s better to use a material that could never scratch the metal surface.

-- Try not to simmer acidic foods like tomato sauces in your skillet.
-Even when seasoned, simmering, or exposing the cast-iron to highly acidic foods can remove the layer of seasoning and impart a metallic taste to your food.
+Even when seasoned, simmering, or exposing the cast iron to highly acidic foods can remove the layer of seasoning and impart a metallic taste to your food.

-- Don’t drop the skillet.
-Even though cast iron is tough, it’s also very heavy, and if dropped on concrete or similar hard surfaces, it can crack; not only that, but it can certainly cause injury if it lands on your foot, so handle with care.
+Even though cast iron is tough, it’s also very heavy, and if dropped on concrete or similar hard surfaces, it can crack; not only that, but it can certainly cause injury if it lands on your foot, so handle it with care.

 Properly used and cared for, your cast iron skillet will give you a lifetime of great cooking and flavor, and as they can go in the oven, you don’t need to have different cookware to make all your favorite dishes and have them come out as masterpieces every time!